mtford90/siesta/docs.md

 ### Step 3: Configure object mappings

+The mapping is the Siesta equivalent to models in traditional database ORMs.
+It describes how attributes and relationships in resources are mapped onto Javascript objects.

-A simple mapping will just declare attributes:
+A simple mapping will only declare attributes:

 ```javascript
 collection.mapping('Person', {